5/1/2025

 speaker

 Yeah, Bobby, good morning.
 There is some seasonality, especially when it comes to the margin profile.
 Q1 is going to be the highest margin profile for the year.
-As we mentioned, you have a little bit less marketing spend given liquidity is pretty flush during tax season.
+As we mentioned, you have a little bit less marketing spend, given liquidity is pretty flush during tax season.
 So we pull back a little bit on the marketing side.
 You also have seasonally low losses.
-So from a margin standpoint, that is a %-ish margin that we posted for the two months of ownership.
-That will come down.
+So from a margin standpoint, the 35%-ish margins that we posted for the two months of ownership, that will come down.
 And we said that in the guide to call it mid-teens in the second quarter.
-So there is some seasonality when it relates to kind of marketing spend and margins, adding subscribers as well.
-It's pretty flat, Q4 to Q1.
-That's been the trend over the last few years that continued this year, but then you should start seeing it pick up post-tax season.
-Collections is strong.
+So there is some seasonality when it relates to kind of marketing spend and margins.
+Adding subscribers as well.
+It's pretty flat, you know, Q4 to Q1.
+That's been the trend over the last few years.
+That continued this year.
+But then you should start seeing it pick up post-tax season.
+Collections are strong.
 And the collections have been good.
-Yeah, in the first quarter, that helps collect.
-It's a lot of budgets.
-And so margins are good in the first quarter.
+In the first quarter.
+Those single digits.
+So margins are good in the first quarter.
 We'll start spending a little bit more on the marketing side.
 You should see an uptick in the number of subscribers in Q2 and Q3.

 speaker

 Okay, that's helpful.
 I appreciate that.
-And then maybe secondly, kind of different topic, but just the call out of the test or the expansion of a SEMA in Mexico.
-Can you unpack that aspect a little bit more, just kind of how you'll go about that balancing the upside scenarios, obviously, but with the risk of from the loss ratios or kind of going into a new market with a new product?
+And then maybe secondly, kind of a different topic, but just the call-out of the test or the expansion of a SEMA in Mexico.
+Can you unpack that aspect a little bit more, just kind of how you'll go about that, balancing the upset scenarios, obviously, but with the risk from the loss ratios or kind of going into a new market with a new product?

 speaker

-Yeah, good question.
-Bob, we were pretty excited about taking SEMA to Mexico.
+Yeah, good question, Bobby.
+We're pretty excited about taking SEMA to Mexico.
 I know the team is as well.
-And the risk of going into a new market certainly would be much, much higher had we not had Renison down there since 2010.
-So with 130 some Renison stores down there and performing well, with the dollar, the currency stuff, you don't see as much EBITDA as maybe would warrant.
+And, you know, the risk of going into a new market certainly would be much, much higher had we not had Renna Center down there since 2010.
+So with 130-some Renna Center stores down there and performing well, you know, with the – dollar, the currency stuff, you don't see as much EBITDA as maybe would warrant.
 But in pesos, they continue to grow their profit year over year.
-And some of it gets lost in the currency translation, like I said, but we're doing very well down there in the Renison center store.
-So we've learned a lot from a decisioning standpoint, collection standpoint, and all those kinds of things that a SEMA is gonna piggyback.
-So I don't think there's the normal risk of going into a new market the way there would be if we hadn't already been down there with Renison.
-And obviously, a lot of the Renison infrastructure is gonna support the SEMA team as they expand down there.
+And, you know, some of it gets lost in that currency translation, like I said.
+But we're doing very well down there in the Renna Center store.
+So we've learned a lot from a decision standpoint, collection standpoint, and all those kind of things that it seems is going to piggyback.
+So I don't think I don't think there's the normal risk of going into a new market the way there would be if we hadn't already been down there with Rent-A-Center.
+And obviously, a lot of the Rent-A-Center infrastructure is going to support the ASEMA team as they expand down there.
 So we're excited about it.
-There's millions and millions of customers down there as you probably realize.
-And it just seems like a great extension, a great growth vehicle for SEMA without a lot of risk, because we already know the market with our Renison stores down there.
+There's millions and millions of customers down there, as you probably realized. and it just seems like a great extension, a great growth vehicle for a SEMA without a lot of risk because we already know the market with our Renaissance stores down there.
 Without a lot of capital spend either.
-Yeah, without building store.
-We just can't grow Renison fast enough down there really.
-Who wants to open another 500 brick and mortar stores today, whether it's in the US or Mexico for that matter, and the capital expense.
-And you'd wonder about the investment at the market that from a US standpoint makes $7 or $8 million of EBITDA and how much you're gonna put into it by opening a whole lot more Renison to take advantage of all the demand.
-But a SEMA with a low capital model obviously is the way we believe we should grow down there.
+Yeah, without building a store.
+We just can't grow Renaissance fast enough down there, really.
+Who wants to open another 500 brick-and-mortar stores today, whether it's in the U.S. or Mexico, for that matter, and the capital expense and You'd wonder about the investment.
+It's a market that, from a U.S. standpoint, makes $7 or $8 million of EBITDA, and how much you're going to put into it by opening a whole lot more rent-a-centers to take advantage of all the demand.
+But a SEMA with a low capital model, obviously, is the way we believe we should grow down there.

 speaker

 Very good.
 And I'll add my congrats, Mitch.
 Best of luck in retirement.
-It's been great working with you going all the way back to my research associate days and family.
-Look forward to continue to work with you in your new role.
+It's been great working with you, going all the way back to my Research Associate days.
+And, Femi, look forward to continuing to work with you in your new role.

 speaker